Skip to main content

 Cholera (V. cholerae O1/O139)

-Before traveling, visit a travel clinic and find out what diseases occur in the area you are traveling to.
-Most travelers are at low risk of cholera, unless they consume untreated drinking water and raw or undercooked seafood.
+Before travelling, visit a travel clinic and find out what diseases occur in the area you are travelling to.
+Most travellers are at low risk of cholera, unless they consume untreated drinking water and raw or undercooked seafood.

 There is a vaccine which can decrease the risk of V. cholerae O1 infection.
 Discuss cholera vaccination with the travel clinic.